 - Support from specialists within class or as part of a withdrawal programme

 How will the progress of a child with SEN be monitored?

 Batley Grammar School closely monitors the progress of all students.

 Data is collected every term, collated and sent home.
 Any subject areas where a student is not making the expected progress, a plan for intervention will be made.
 Class and subject teachers are accountable for the progress of students in their class.
 They will oversee the work of the support staff in their lessons and collaborate with any specialist staff.

 The School adopts a graduated approach, starting with ensuring there is an excellent standard of differentiated, Quality First Teaching for all.
 The SLT have a rigorous programme of observations and learning walks throughout the year to monitor the quality of teaching and learning.
 SEN is a key area within this.
 Through the system of assess, plan, do, review, intervention will be firstly explored by the class teacher and graduated steps towards specialist interventions if deemed appropriate.
 These will be monitored and recorded on the provision map.

 What support is available for a child’s overall well-being?

 We support our students in a variety of ways; every student will have a form tutor who will (in most cases) remain with them as they progress up the School.

-The School also has a Student Manager, Mr Sanderson, who oversees the welfare of any vulnerable students.
+The School also has a Student Manager, Mr Hampson, who oversees the welfare of any vulnerable students.

 In addition to this, all students with a statement or EHCP, and some students on SEN Support, will receive a key worker who is a link between child, home and School.
 Keyworkers meet with their key students regularly and support them in their emotional well-being as well as providing curriculum support.